WeAllJS/wealljs.github.io/code-of-conduct.md

 ## Attribution

-This Code of Conduct is adapted from the [Contributor Covenant][homepage], version 1.4, available at [http://contributor-covenant.org/version/1/4][version], and the LGBTQ in Technology Slack [Code of Conduct](http://lgbtq.technology/coc.html).
+This Code of Conduct is adapted from the [Contributor Covenant](http://contributor-covenant.org), version 1.4, available at [http://contributor-covenant.org/version/1/4](http://contributor-covenant.org/version/1/4), and the LGBTQ in Technology Slack [Code of Conduct](http://lgbtq.technology/coc.html).